flutter/plugins/packages/image_picker/image_picker_for_web/README.md

 ## Browser Support

-Since Web Browsers don't offer direct access to their users' file system, the web version of the plugin attempts to approximate those APIs as much as possible.
+Since Web Browsers don't offer direct access to their users' file system, this plugin provides a `PickedFile` abstraction to make access access uniform across platforms.

+The web version of the plugin puts network-accessible URIs as the `path` in the returned `PickedFile`.

 ### URL.createObjectURL()